Criteria for Success

 Concretize and quantify your experiences

 Your experiences are the “what” of your essay.
 Which experiences led you to develop your skill set and passions?
 Where have you demonstrated accomplishment, leadership, and collaboration?
-Research, teaching, and relevant extracurriculars are all relevant.
+Research, teaching, and extracurriculars may all be relevant.
 State concrete achievements and outcomes like awards, discoveries, or publications.

 Describe your actions rather than changes in your mental or emotional state; your personal statement is not a diary entry.